top of page

 Screenshot 2025-05-14 at 10.27.36 PM.png

-Aliza is most fulfilled when exploring themes of class, queerness, family dysfunction, nature, and the subconscious.
+They are most satisfied when exploring themes of rural identity, queerness, and working-class survival.
 Their goal as a filmmaker is to create empathy and connection.

 bottom of page